Research ProjectChesapeake Bay Otter Alliance

 Description

-The number of people living in the coastal zone continues to increase, thus requiring new approaches to conservation and public health efforts in these areas.
-Using a charismatic semi-aquatic mammal to introduce and promote conservation and health-related issues, we hope to provide STEM learning and research opportunities for all ages.
+As the number of people living in coastal zones continues to increase, we need new approaches to conservation and public health efforts to protect the wildlife and humans who live in this environment.
+Our goal is to use a charismatic semi-aquatic mammal to introduce and promote conservation and health-related issues across the Chesapeake Bay.

-River otters possess several characteristics that make them an ideal flagship and sentinel species.
-Despite being a little elusive and primarily nocturnal, river otters are playful, social animals that are also top predators in the Chesapeake Bay.
-Along the shore they use special places called “latrines” to not only defecate and urinate, but also eat and, most importantly, communicate.
+Despite being a little elusive and primarily nocturnal, North American river otters are playful, social animals that are also top predators in the Chesapeake Bay.
+Along the shore they use special places called “latrines” to defecate, urinate, eat and, most importantly, socialize.
+Thus, these latrines provide non-invasive access to study river otter behavior, diet, health, and overall ecology.
 As a sentinel species, their status as an apex predator means that their scat can provide information about predator-prey dynamics, prey diversity, and food web interactions, including parasites that move through the food web (i.e., digenetic trematodes).
-Second, they are hosts for multiple parasites that infect both people and wildlife (e.g., Giardia spp., Toxoplasma gondii) and are sensitive to several environmental toxins, including many that are hazardous to human health (e.g., mercury, PCBs).
+Second, they host multiple parasites that infect both people and wildlife (e.g., Giardia spp., Toxoplasma gondii) and are sensitive to several environmental toxins, including many that are hazardous to human health (e.g., mercury, PCBs).
 Lastly, they are an accessible species for scientists to study.
 Researchers can identify latrines along the shoreline, then set up game cameras and collect scat from these locations to generate extensive data on river otter biology and ecology without causing any harm to the animals.
 These characteristics make river otters a compelling species for education, research, and conservation activities.

 Glossary: